Time-IMM: A Dataset and Benchmark for Irregular Multimodal Multivariate Time Series: TSF Experiments on Irregular Multimodal Multivariate Time Series

 When extending to the multimodal setting, we find that performance gains from incorporating text are not determined solely by the type of irregularity.
 Instead, improvements vary by dataset and are closely tied to the predictive value of the textual modality.
 For instance, in FNSPID, where numerical forecasting is already strong due to the regularity of stock market hours, textual news adds limited additional benefit.
 Conversely, ClusterTrace sees substantial gains from textual integration because its workload annotations describe the currently running processes, which are directly relevant for forecasting future resource usage.
 These findings highlight that the value of textual data in multimodal irregular forecasting depends more on the semantic alignment and predictive strength of the text than on the irregularity pattern itself.

 \paragraph{Ablation of Fusion Modules.} To evaluate the design choices within our fusion framework, we conduct ablations over the Timestamp-to-Text Fusion (TTF) and Multimodality Fusion (MMF) modules, as summarized in Figure~\ref{fig:ttf_mmf_comparison}.
 For TTF, we observe no notable performance difference between the Time2Vec-augmented cross-attention (T2V-XAttn) and the simpler recency-based averaging (RecAvg), suggesting that both strategies for handling irregular timestamps in textual data are comparably effective.
 For MMF, GRU-gated residual addition (GR-Add) consistently outperforms cross-attention addition (XAttn-Add), suggesting that learnable gating provides a more effective means of integrating text-derived context into time series representations.
 By selectively controlling the flow of information, the gating mechanism in GR-Add helps suppress noisy or less relevant textual signals, leading to more stable and robust fusion.
+A detailed comparison of computational cost and efficiency across different TTF and MMF module configurations is provided in Appendix~\ref{appendix:fusion_efficiency}.

 \paragraph{Role of the Text Encoder.} We evaluate the impact of different LLM backbones on forecasting performance in the irregular multimodal TSF setting by varying the text encoder within IMM-TSF.
-Specifically, we test GPT-2, BERT, LLaMA 3.1 (8B), and DeepSeek (7B), and assess their performance across representative datasets.
+Specifically, we test GPT-2, BERT, Llama 3.1 (8B), and DeepSeek (7B), and assess their performance across representative datasets.
 As shown in Figure~\ref{fig:frozen_llm_comparison}, we observe no significant performance differences across these models, suggesting that the choice of LLM backbone does not strongly influence results under irregular conditions.
 This lack of sensitivity may reflect the nature of the irregular TSF task: because forecasting hinges more on temporal alignment and contextual anchoring than on deep semantic reasoning, increasing LLM capacity offers no clear benefit.
-Additionally, while our TTF and MMF modules enable integration of textual signals into the forecasting pipeline, the overall scale of our datasets remains relatively small compared to the large-scale data used to pretrained LLMs, which may limit the advantages of larger models in this setting.
+Additionally, while our TTF and MMF modules enable integration of textual signals into the forecasting pipeline, the overall scale of our datasets remains relatively small compared to the large-scale data used to pretrain LLMs, which may limit the advantages of larger models in this setting.
+Further experiments, including a lightweight encoder trained from scratch (Doc2Vec) and evaluations with very large LLMs (for example, Llama-70B), are presented in Appendix~\ref{appendix:text_encoders}, while a detailed analysis of text encoder efficiency is provided in Appendix~\ref{appendix:encoder_efficiency}.